T-Sajad/football-scores-app/README.md

 # A list of results and fixtures for the previous and next 6 days

-# A dynamic filter that displays an teams reults and fixtures for the entire current season
+# A dynamic filter that displays an teams results and fixtures for the entire current season

 # How to start my server?